nens/threedi-docs/source/f_3di_instruments_and_downloads.rst

 .. _software:

-To use 3Di you need these software packages:

-* Recent version of Google Chrome (`Get Chrome <https://www.google.nl/chrome/browser/desktop/index.html>`_)

-* The 'Modeller Interface' or install a recent version of QGIS with the appropriate plugins.
+•	To be able to build, edit and run schematisations you need to install the Modeller Interface
+•	Our live site and management screens are optimized for chrome browser

 .. note::
     Are you running into problems when downloading or updating the software?
 Please consult the 'problem solving' section and if the error and/or solution is not mentioned,